haraldfianbakken/container-workshop/hands-on/2-dotnetcore.md

 - create new .NET Core Console app using the console
 - run app from console
 - open same app in VSC and run it
-- type "dotnet new" in console where you want to setup your project
-- type "dotnet restore" to resolve build assets
-- type "dotnet run"
-- open Visual Studio Code in same folder
-- try to run application from VSC

 ## Create ASP.NET Core application
 - create new ASP.NET Core app using the console